Yale–Brown Obsessive–Compulsive Scale: Children's version

 The children's version of the Y-BOCS, or the Children's Yale–Brown Obsessive–Compulsive Scales (CY-BOCS), is a clinician-report questionnaire designed to assess symptoms of obsessive–compulsive disorder from childhood through early adolescence.

 The CY-BOCS contains 70 questions and takes about 15 to 25 minutes.
 Each question is designed to ask about symptoms of obsessive–compulsive behavior, though the exact breakdown of questions is unknown.
 For each question, children rate the degree to which the question applies on a scale of 0–4.
 Based on research, this assessment has been found to be statistically valid and reliable, but not necessarily helpful with moderate accuracy for identifying children who may require further evaluation for OCD.

+Of note, the CY-BOCS is typically used in clinical settings and was the primary outcome measure used in a 2025 network meta-analysis of 71 trials that compared different treatments for pediatric OCD However, in research settings other questionnaires are typically used such as Anxiety Disorder Interview Scale-Child Version (ADIS-C) or the Mini International Neuropsychiatric Interview for Children and Adolescents (MINI-KID).

 Other versions

 The CY-BOCS has been adapted into several self- and parent-report versions, designed to be completed by parent and child working together, although most have not been psychometrically validated.
 However, these versions still ask the child to rate the severity of their obsessive–compulsive behaviors and the degree to which each has been impairing.
 While this measure has been found to be useful in a clinic setting, scores and interpretations are taken with a grain of salt, given the lack of validation.

 Another version, which is parent-focused, is similar to the original CY-BOCS and is administered to both parent and child by the clinician.
 This version was distributed by Solvay Pharmaceuticals in the late 1990s, creating an association between the measure and a number of pharmaceutical groups that has caused it to be avoided by most clinicians.
 Severity cutoff scores for this version have not been empirically determined.